MI-OSiRIS/mi-osiris.github.io/documentation/enrollment.md

 To access OSiRIS S3 please see the <a href="s3.html">S3 instructions</a>.

 To access OSiRIS Rados please see the <a href="rados.html">Rados instructions.

+<a href="/documentation">Full list of OSiRIS documentation</a>

 <h3>Who needs to enroll</h3>